rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 This executable is part of the LLVM project, so it can usually be installed via the package manager.
 For example, on MacOS, `brew install llvm`.

-Let's run our compiled code:
+Finally, let's run the code via the LLVM interpreter!

 ```sh
 $ arnoldc --compile hello.arnoldc | lli
 Hello, World!
 ```

-We can also produce a executable via:
+Or produce a native executable:

 ```sh
 $ arnoldc --compile hello.arnoldc | llc -filetype=obj -o hello.o